 caption = "Source: Gapminder"

-A bar chart can sometimes look better with horizontal bars.
+)A bar chart can sometimes look better with horizontal bars.
 This can

 also be a good option if your bar labels are long and difficult to

-display horizontally on the x axis.
+display horizontally on the x-axis.
 To produce a horizontal bar chart,

-swap the variables defined for x and y in aes()
+swap the variables defined for x and y in aes() and make a

-argument, and draw an axis line
+only by setting the grid argument, and draw an axis line

-ggplot(bar_data, aes(x = lifeExp, y = reorder(country, lifeExp))) +
+ggplot(bar_data, aes(x = pop, y = reorder(country, pop))) +

 geom_col(fill = sg_colour_values["dark-blue"]) +